public-key-cryptography/public-key-editor/README.md

 	of b[] and solving for m[i] == (v - the subset of b[] (mod q)) / [q/2].
 Even if the subset sum problem has a many-to-one mapping, any solution to the subset sum problem will break the cipher.
-A cryptana- lyst may also be able to break the static public key because the equations are linear and the modulus is public.
+A cryptana- lyst may also be able to break the static public key because the equations are linear and the modulus is public unlike the knapsack cipher which is also linear and has small errors but uses a private mod- ulus.

-	The knapsack cipher c[] = a[] s + e[] (mod n) is more secure than the LWE cipher because it it also includes small errors but it uses a private modulus.
-The problem is that the cipher has to use matri- ces or hypercomplex numbers instead of integers or else the one-time public key b = c[] m[] can be broken.
+	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s (mod n), b = c[] m[] + e[] is included in the public key class.
+Unlike the LWE cipher, this cipher is secure because it uses random errors in the static public key c[] and the one-time public key b.
+Unless the static public key could be broken, the one-time public key can never be broken because the solution is ambiguous and the search space or solution set is too large.